django-cms/docs/docs/how_to/16-grouper-admin.rst

 What is a grouper model?
 ************************

-It's an reusable abstract structural pattern, that is in django CMS used to separate language independent and and language specific content.
+It's an reusable abstract structural pattern, that is in django CMS used to separate language independent and language specific content.

 django CMS defines grouper-content structure for Page-PageContent as follows: